INFJs find beauty in everything but we’re not easily impressed.

 1. We find beauty in everything but we’re not easily impressed.

-It is nothing for an INFJ to notice a small bloom in an array of flowers or find significant meaning in placing their bare feet on the ground.
+It is nothing for an INFJ to notice a small bloom in an array of flowers or to find significant meaning in placing their bare feet on the ground.
 On the other hand, they are not easily impressed by people or things that sometimes intimidate or intrigue others.
-I think it is the sincere curiosity of the INFJ that causes this — we believe there is more than what’s on the surface.
-So if something is presented as beautiful, we look for something else.
-Whereas if something presents itself as broken, we will still find beauty within it.
+I think it is the sincere curiosity of the INFJ that causes this — we believe there is more than what appears on the surface.
+So if something is presented as beautiful, we look deeper to discover its true nature.
+Whereas if something presents itself as broken, we will find beauty within it.

 2. We value community yet we feel alone.